We can’t let Amazon’s essential workers become invisible again

 But with COVID-19, that sense of frictionlessness has been obliterated: Prime packages now take longer.
 On May Day, Amazon workers went on strike.
 Amazon has even gotten combative on Twitter over worker rights.
 None of that, from Amazon’s perspective, is ever supposed to happen.
 Which explains why Amazon’s way of dealing with this unwanted attention to human labor was to effectively make the people behind the disruption disappear.
 “Management could have objected [to a video call for Thursday April 16 featuring warehouse workers from around the world], or demanded that outsiders be excluded, or that leadership be represented, or any number of other things; there was plenty of time.
 Instead, they just fired the activists,” Bray notes in his resignation letter.

 Amazon and its Silicon Valley peers are now having to contend with frictionlessness being revealed for a mirage.
-It’s like we were in a haunted house ride, an unusually effective one which relies on dark and sound effects for its impact.
+It’s like we were in a haunted house ride, an unusually effective one that relies on dark and sound effects for its impact.
 Then, suddenly, the car stopped in its tracks, and we could see all the animatronics, paused, in full house lights—and couldn’t be scared by the ride again (or think our Prime packages arrived by magic).

 A new GI Bill